agilancan/CVD-Predictor-RESTful-Deployment-Showcase/README.md

 ---

-📊 Use Cases
+## 📊 Use Cases

--Educational demo for ML deployment
+- Educational demo for ML deployment
--Backend API for health-tech tools
+- Backend API for health-tech tools
--Prototype for integrating cardiovascular risk screening in digital health apps
+- Prototype for integrating cardiovascular risk screening in digital health apps